supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 ![](/supermemo/sleep-chart/circadian-hrs-arising.png)

 First of all, let's see what the above is showing, and then we will have a look at some interpretations:
+- Left vertical axis: This shows you the sleep length.